 Funding: We are thankful to the CITRIS Invention Lab and the Jacobs Institute for supporting our project.
 We are also grateful for funding provided by the UCSF | UC Berkeley Schwab Center for Dyslexia and Cognitive Diversity.

-CRC received approval by UC Berkeley’s Office of Protection for Human Subjects.
+BRVT received approval by UC Berkeley’s Office of Protection for Human Subjects.
 Preliminary data on an earlier version of the project was collected using members of the lab and one child.
 I plan to collect participant data during the Spring 2023 semester.

 Cooper, B. (2022, May).
 Constructing relational concepts: A pedagogical design for students with complex communication needs.
 Poster presentation, Jacobs Institute for Design Innovation’s Winter Design Showcase, Penn State University.
 University of California, Berkeley